 The crew of Snowcap Tracking Station, who are hugely developed at the beginning of the book and then utterly abandoned when other things start happening, even to the point that it's utterly unclear whether or not most of them survive Cyber control.
-If they do, they are: Lieutenant Gary Venning, Corporal Judith Black, Sergeant Joe Adler, Private Palmer, Corporal Whitehead, Private Brooks, Ben the chef and Private Nike Palmer.
+If they do, they are: Lieutenant Gary Venning, Corporal Judith Black, Sergeant Joe Adler, Private Palmer, Corporal Whitehead, Private Brooks and Ben the chef.
 Private Bono Brooks may well survive, but he has, by the end of the novel, been turned into the new Cyber Controller.

 Captain Trench, of the SS Elysium, and his unnamed first officer.
 The crew also includes Jones and Dodimead.

 Diana Milton and Leslie Laughland, cruise cabaret acts.